GrantBirki/gl/src/pages/things-to-do.md

 **Point Lobos State Reserve** - China Cove trail is the best trail in the park and the water is Caribbean blue if it’s a sunny day

 **Garapatta State Park** - Calla Lily Valley and Soberanes Canyon Trail are both on Leah’s list of places to go!

-Scenic Bluff Path in Carmel - walk Scenic Drive along the coast on a beautiful path with spectacular homes (you can also drive this road, which we highly recommend)
+**Scenic Bluff Path in Carmel** - walk Scenic Drive along the coast on a beautiful path with spectacular homes (you can also drive this road, which we highly recommend)

 ### Golf ⛳

-Non-guests can play at Pebble Beach golf links by reserving a tee time 24 hours in advance (if you are lucky) - otherwise you might need a small bank loan.
+Non-guests can play at Pebble Beach golf links by reserving a tee time 24 hours in advance (if you are lucky).
 Beyond the world-acclaimed Pebble Beach golf links, there are a few public local greens to play at for the day.
 G & L are not golfers, but research tells us Pacific Grove Golf Links is one option that does not require an overnight stay to play and is on the water.

 ### Beaches 🏖️